abelisle-mulesoft/flex-on-aca/documentation/flex-on-aca.md

 ```

 > [!NOTE]
-> This repository's [resources](/resources) folder contains a file named `FLEX_CONFIG.yaml`, which is a complete exemple of a Flex Gateway registration file merged with 1) the debug logs configuration example, and 2) the readiness API configuration.
+> This repository's [resources](/resources) folder contains a file named `FLEX_CONFIG.yaml`, which is a complete example of a Flex Gateway registration file merged with 1) the debug logs configuration example, and 2) the readiness API configuration.

 ### 1.3 - Escape the Flex Gateway YAML Configuration